 Black Mountain Nature Reserve (434 hectares) is a prominent hill (812 metres above sea level) located in northern Canberra.
 The reserve borders Aranda Bushland Nature Reserve, the Australian National Botanic Gardens (ANBG) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).

 The nearest suburbs are Turner, O’Connor, Aranda, and Acton, where the Australian National University (ANU) is located.
 Lake Burley Griffin lies at the base of the mountain.

 What’s so special about Black Mountain Nature Reserve?

 The ACT and region is part of the traditional home of the Ngunnawal Aboriginal people.
-Black Mountain and Acton Peninsula were believed to have been favoured as meeting places.
-Black Mountain and the area is a highly significant Aboriginal cultural place.
+Black Mountain and Acton Peninsula are believed to have been favoured as meeting places.
+Black Mountain and the surrounding area is a highly significant Aboriginal cultural place.
 Traces of a traditional lifestyle, including stone artefacts, campsites and scarred trees are visible in the landscape.

 A connected landscape

 Black Mountain is a haven for native wildlife.
-It is has a rich diversity of bird and plant species, with an array of wildflowers in the spring and early summer.
+It has a rich diversity of bird and plant species, with an array of wildflowers in the spring and early summer.
 Much of the reserve is old growth dry open forest.
 The understorey is diverse with shrubs, grasses, orchids and other herbs.

 There are several access points to Black Mountain Nature Reserve.